lubingeremy/portfolio/README.md

-# Personal Portfolio
+# Portfolio
 To introduce my abilities in Web Development.

-Designed with Figma
+Designed with Figma.
-Font used: Montserrat